-To answer this properly I really need a bit of context.
+To answer this can an adult eat baby food query properly, I really need a bit of context.
 In other words, why on earth are you posing this question?

-If you’re asking because you’ve grown to like the taste and fancy incorporating some of the yummiest pots into your daily diet, then the answer is yes, although please be prepared for a) some weird looks in the work canteen and b) bankruptcy, as it’s going to take a lot of those little jars to satisfy an adult’s appetite.
+If you’re asking because you’ve grown to like the taste and fancy incorporating some of the yummiest pots into your daily diet, then the answer is yes, an adult can eat baby food, although please be prepared for a) some weird looks in the work canteen and b) bankruptcy, as it’s going to take a lot of those little jars to satisfy a grown-up’s appetite.

 If you’re asking because your baby keeps leaving his or hers, then the answer is also yes.
 It doesn’t matter if it’s cold, fluorescent green or potentially regurgitated.
 The laws of parenthood dictate that every single spoonful must be deposited down someone’s neck.
 And since baby’s not buying, you’re next in line.
 Don’t wince.
 Just shut your eyes and pretend you’re a spaceman eating space food.
 Mmm mmm – lukewarm cauliflower cheese has never felt so intergalactic.

-If you’re asking because you accidentally ingested some during the ‘look daddy’s eating num num’ short play you need to perform before your kid even contemplates his or her mouth, then the answer is don’t panic, but it’s essential you see a doctor within the next 24 hours.
+If you’re asking because you accidentally ingested some during the ‘look daddy’s eating num num’ short play you need to perform before your kid even contemplates letting any food in his or her mouth, then the answer is don’t panic, but it’s essential you see a doctor within the next 24 hours.
 I’m just kidding.
 Obviously, the answer is yes, it’s fine.
 Also, please get a grip.